-Other Contractor Responsibilities
+D. Other Contractor Responsibilities

-• Provide services that are culturally appropriate to the populations served.
+- Provide services that are culturally appropriate to the populations served. - Program staff will be provided with initial training and orientation and ongoing training, supervision, evaluation and support. - Maintain policies and procedures for the program. - Provide services that are low-barrier, meaning that participants are not screened out or discharged from the program based on having too little or no income, active substance abuse or a history thereof, a criminal record, or perceived "lack of motivation".

-- Program staff will be provided with initial training and orientation and ongoing training, supervision, evaluation and support. - Maintain policies and procedures regarding the application process for clients. - Provide services that are low-barrier, meaning that participants are not screened out or discharged from the program based on having too little or no income, active substance abuse or a history thereof, a criminal record, or perceived "lack of motivation". - Maintain timely, accurate client records of all clients served in the San Mateo County Clarity/HMIS database (see Exhibit D).
-All client records will be entered into Clarity.
+- Maintain timely, accurate client records of all clients served in the San Mateo County Clarity/HMIS database (see Exhibit D).
+All client records will be entered in Clarity.
 Data entry will be entered during or as soon as possible after the services.
-Under all circumstances, data entry will be completed within 4 business days of the service provision. - Prepare Critical Incident Reports All critical incidents will be reported via email within 24 hours to HSA staff, including the events of: death, homicide, suicide or suicide attempt, and assault (to another client or staff) and any other significant incident involving any client or staff. - Provide the County a schedule of coverage, and a coverage plan for services during any time that Contractor will not be open for services during regular business hours (i.e. staff training, holidays observed by Contractor that are not County holidays).
+Under all circumstances, data entry will be completed within 4 business days of the service provision. - Critical Incident Report All critical incidents will be reported via email within 24 hours to County staff, including the events of: death, homicide, suicide or suicide attempt, and assault (to another client or staff) and any other significant incident involving any client or staff. - Provide County a schedule of coverage, and a coverage plan for services during any time that the Contractor will not be open for services during regular business hours (i.e. staff training, holidays observed by Contractor that are not County holidays).